Aeroluna/LunaCoopMod/README.md

 The turret/mech commander gets more improvements to sustaining turrets/mech.

 - Buffed P2.
-  - Upgrade Fire Suppression System heals structures to 100% life.
+  - Upgrades Fire Suppression System to heal structures to 100% life.

 P2 suspiciously improved all upgrades but this one.